-(vi) P. S. Balasubramaniam A Chartered Accountant and a Company Secretary with more than 50 years of experience at Senior Management level in the Financial Services Sector.
-Competent professional with expertise in Business strategy, Consulting, Corporate Law, Finance, General Management and Taxation. (vii) C. V. Krishnan An Alumnus of IIT (Madras and IIM (Ahmedabad) with wide range of experience in General Management, Collaborations, Joint Ventures, Acquisitions, Mergers, and Disinvestments in India and abroad.
+Hands on experience in General Management and Administration (ii) Nina B. Kothari and well known for her diversified business knowledge and Mentoring abilities.
+Varied experience in the domain of Finance, Administration & General Management in diverse family businesses. (iii) M. Silvester Goldwin Renowned professional in sugar industry having about 36 years of overall experience in various functions of sugar industry including operation & maintenance, design & engineering, project management, technical services, sales & marketing, business development etc. Expert in the field of sugar manufacture, cogeneration of power, modern distillery technologies and energy management. (iv) C. V. Krishnan An Alumnus of IIT (Madras) and IIM (Ahmedabad) with wide range of experience in General Management, Collaborations, Joint Ventures, Acquisitions, Mergers and Disinvestments in India and abroad.
 Strategic thinker with global business exposure with experience across industries.
-Contributor to Academic and Research activities with focus on Management Education / Development Research. (viii) M. R. Mohan A retired IAS officer having around thirty four years of experience in Government Service in various capacities including General Administration, Management of Industrial Establishments, discharging regulatory functions and the Quasi - Judicial responsibilities, etc. Successfully turned around many sick units, including a sugar mill into profitable ones. (ix) S. Sundarraman A Chartered Accountant with over thirty two years of experience in auditing, taxation (particularly international taxation) with litigation experience and business advisory services.
+Contributor to Academic and Research activities with focus on Management Education / Development Research. (v) M. R. Mohan A retired IAS officer having around thirty four years of experience in Government Service in various capacities including General Administration, Management of Industrial Establishments, discharging regulatory functions and the Quasi - Judicial responsibilities, etc. Successfully turned around many sick units, including a sugar mill into profitable ones. (vi) S. Sundarraman Chartered Accountant with more than three decades of experience in auditing and taxation with litigation experience and demonstrated accomplishments in the field of statutory audits, taxation (particularly international tax) and business advisory.
 Consistently recognized for his ability to design and implement proactive, cost-saving solutions for businesses.
 Professional Expertise in Consulting, Corporate Law, Finance, General Management, Legal and Taxation.

 Considering the skills, expertise and competencies required for effective functioning and discharge of Board's duties, your Board is satisfied with the present composition of the Board of Directors.
-In the opinion of the Board, the Independent Directors fulfill the conditions specified in SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and are independent of the management.
+In the opinion of the Board, the

+Independent Directors fulfill the conditions specified in SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and are independent of the management.